Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

    - Click menu **Xilinx -> Start/Stop Emulator**
    - Click **Stop** button

+> Note: The fast track script runs a different AI Engine test application to simplify the script.
+But it should also pass.

 Congratulations now you've created a custom platform that PL acceleration kernel and AIE applications can work on it.